RedisJSON/RedisJSON/docs/docs/path.md

 OK
 ```

-Now we can match against this `regex_pat` key instead of a hard-coded regular expression pattern, and get the keyboard with the `Bluetooth` string in its `connection` key (notice the one with `USB-C` did not match since its regular expression pattern is case-sensitive and the regular expression pattern is using lower case):
+Now we can match against the value of `regex_pat` instead of a hard-coded regular expression pattern, and get the keyboard with the `Bluetooth` string in its `connection` key (notice the one with `USB-C` does not match since its regular expression pattern is case-sensitive and the regular expression pattern is using lower case):

 ```sh
 127.0.0.1:6379> JSON.GET store '$.inventory.keyboards[?(@.connection =~ @.regex_pat)]'